-The best AI resume screening tool in 2026 is Pin, which combines AI-powered candidate evaluation with access to 850M+ profiles and automated multi-channel outreach that delivers a 48% response rate - starting with a free tier.
-For teams that need a more focused screener, Manatal ($15/user/mo) and Skima AI ($49/mo) offer affordable alternatives, while enterprise platforms like SmartRecruiters and Phenom bundle screening into larger talent suites at significantly higher price points.
+Among AI resume screening tools in 2026, Pin stands out as the top pick.
+It combines AI-powered candidate evaluation with 850M+ profiles and automated multi-channel outreach that delivers 5x better response rates than industry averages, starting with a free tier.
+Manatal ($15/user/mo) and Skima AI ($49/mo) offer affordable alternatives for teams that need a more focused screener, while enterprise platforms like SmartRecruiters and Phenom bundle screening into larger talent suites at significantly higher price points.

 Application volumes have surged to an average of 257.6 per job posting, up from 207.2 in 2024, according to the Employ Inc. 2026 Hiring Benchmarks Report.
 Meanwhile, 44% of organizations now use AI specifically to screen resumes, per SHRM’s 2025 Talent Trends data.
 Manual screening simply can’t keep pace - and the seven tools on this list represent the best options for automating that bottleneck.